Ashwin7mak/qbui/documents/devDesign/UI Layer Data Services.md

 ##Low level Angular Service

-$Resource for all api endpoints with abilitity to do all the following crud ops if implemented:
+Resource for all api endpoints with ability to do all the following crud ops if implemented:

 ```
  var Entity = $resource('/api/entity/:id', { id: '@id' }, {